-1) Safe handling of your belongings
+1) Safe Handling of Your Belongings

-Moving your furniture, electronics, dishes, and every other valuable, potentially damageable item in your home can be a daunting task even if you don’t consider the possibility of accidents ruining your things.
-By working with moving companies, you get to leverage the experience of teams familiar with safe handling of all these items, insurance to keep you covered in the event of accidents should one arise anyway, and drivers that know how to make sure your items are secure and safe for the trip.
+Moving your furniture, electronics, dishes, and every other valuable, potentially damageable item in your home can be daunting, even if you don’t consider the possibility of accidents ruining your things.
+By working with moving companies, you get to leverage the experience of teams familiar with the safe handling of all these items, insurance to keep you covered in the event of accidents should one arise anyway, and drivers that know how to make sure your items are secure and safe for the trip.

-2) For your health
+2) For Your Health

 Moving heavy items may be great for your health when you do it in a controlled environment, with familiar, user-friendly machines or weights, but lugging a couch four times your weight with no decent grips is a situation ripe for injury and ailment-inducing errors.
 You may not even realize you’ve made a mistake at the time — only later, when your back begins to hurt every morning, will you realize that something slipped, ground, or compressed where it shouldn’t have.

-So consider the value of moving companies for your big move, and don’t jump to do everything by yourself.
+So consider the value of moving companies for your big move, and don’t jump to do everything yourself.
 You might come out way, way ahead.